-16. The respondent in his defence while refuting that the appellant is entitled for relief of specific performance, referring to the alleged default of the appellant in paying the balance sale consideration along with interest as agreed upon, including the rents from March 2003, mainly contended that the appellant was never ready and willing to perform his part of contract under the agreement for sale and thus, he is not entitled for the relief as requested.
+16. The respondent in his defence while refuting that the appellant is entitled for relief of specific performance, referring to the alleged default of the appellant in paying the balance sale consideration along with interest as agreed upon, including the rents from March 2003, mainly contended that the appellant was never ready and

-17. In both the suits, the trial Court settled the following issues:

-O.S.No.13 of 2006 (S.A.No.453 of 2014):
+- 17. In both the suits, the trial Court settled the following issues: - O.S.No.13 of 2006 (S.A.No.453 of 2014):